carterww/graphcoloring/README.md

 # CS 421 Project 2
 ## David Qiu and Carter Williams
 This project iterated on many solutions.
-Our final solution is described in Heuristical Complete Solution.
-The others were kept for inheritance and test purposes.
+Our final solution is the Heuristical Complete Solution.
+The others were kept for inheritance and testing purposes.
 ## Overview
 Given a file with an adjacency matrix, output a color sequence for vertices where no two adjacent vertices can share the same color.
 Our project involves three solutions that build off each other:
 1. A naive backtracking approach.